FAQ

 • What will happen during my first appointment?

-Prior to your appointment you will fill out an online intake form, consent, and a pre-screening for Covid-19 questionnaire.
-At the time of your appointment, your acupuncturist will greet you at the door, screen you once again, and then get you settled in the clinic.
-You’ll have a consultation with the acupuncturist.
-Once the needles are applied, you can relax and have a nap (many people do!) for up to an hour.
+Prior to your appointment you will fill out an online intake form, consent, and a pre-treatment screening questionnaire.
+At the time of your appointment, your acupuncturist will go over your health questionnaire, and any other concerns you may have.
+Once the needles are applied, you can relax and have a nap.
+Many people do!

 • How many treatments will I need?